Apertura and Clausura: The Americas

 In most leagues, each tournament constitutes a national championship in itself.
 On the other hand, in the leagues of Nicaragua, Peru, and Uruguay, the winners of the Apertura and Clausura play each other in a playoff for the season title, or there is a final stage where teams qualify based on placements in the Apertura and Clausura.
 Thus, two championship titles are awarded per year in the first group of leagues, and only one in the second.
 In Mexico and Colombia, for instance, the winners of each tournament play each other at the beginning of the following season for another title, but this is a rather minor season curtain-raiser, akin to national Super Cups in European leagues.
 Some Apertura and Clausura tournaments also have second stages to decide the winner.

 In leagues with 12 or fewer teams, each Apertura and Clausura has a double round-robin format, as a means to fill in the gaps caused by the lack of elimination cup competitions as in most European countries.
 In leagues with 16 or more teams, each tournament has a single round-robin format.

-Relegations, if any, are done on an aggregate basis; usually the combined table for both tournaments determine relegation placements.
+Relegations, if any, are done on an aggregate basis; usually the combined table for both tournaments determines relegation placements.
 In some leagues, the average points over the previous two or three seasons are used to determine relegation.

 Peru abolished its Apertura and Clausura format after the 2008 season but brought it back for the 2014 season.
 Ecuador adopted the Apertura and Clausura in 2005 featuring two champions in the season, however, its subsequent tournaments renamed the Apertura and Clausura as first and second stages, respectively, with the top placed teams advancing to a third stage to determine the champion and international qualification.
 Starting in 2009, the Ecuadorian championships were decided by a final between stage or group winners, maintaining the half-year tournament format.